Menu Close

 Even though our standard classes do not automatically include hands on training, we can easily incorporate the skills above into a non stressful “mock” scene where employees get a chance to practice the skills taught in our class.

-With a full days class we build in time for the the heath care entity to address items unique to their organization.
+With a full days classes we build in time for the the heath care entity to address items unique to their organization.
 This includes their violence prevention plan, documenting and reporting incidents, the procedures for debriefing a violent incident and resources available to employees after a violent incident.

 We are happy to work with an organization to prepare a training unique to their needs while addressing the requirements of the law.
 Please contact us for more information.